Sandhanaroja-K/Walmart-Sales-Forecasting/README.md

 1. "Sales Forecasting using Random Forest Algorithm" by S. Senthilkumar and R. Srinath (2020)
 2. "Incorporating External Factors into Sales Forecasting Models: A Systematic Review" by A. Kumar et al. (2022)

----

-This structure is easy to follow and covers all the necessary details of your project.